JahsiasWhite/country-flag-quiz/README.md

 # ISSUES

-1. Fix the hoverInfo.
-If you move the mouse too quick, it ends up on top of it
 2. After you end quiz, the border colors should reset

 # TODO

 1. Option to show names/flags directly on the country on the globe
-2. Fix quiz mode timer
-3. In quiz mode, when getting a wrong answer, maybe it should move the globe or highlight the correct country or direction?
-4. In quiz mode, button that says "Show location" and it moves and centers above the country.
+2. In quiz mode, button that says "Show location" and it moves and centers above the country.
-5. Load 21k textures only if requested. load 8k by default
-6. Show summary after clicking "End Quiz"

 # Globe Country Data Setup